-- When you get to the unit, the nurse will assess you and monitor your progress throughout your stay. - You'll continue to have an IV and will be encouraged to drink fluids.
-The IV fluids will be discontinued when you're able to drink enough. - You may have a catheter in your bladder, which is to monitor your urine. - Sometimes a drain is placed in the wound after surgery to drain excess fluid.
+- Upon arrival to the floor, the nurse will assess you and monitor your progress throughout your stay. - You'll continue to have an I.V. and will be encouraged to drink fluids.
+The I.V. fluids will be discontinued when you're able to drink enough. - You may have a catheter in your bladder, which is to monitor your urine. - Sometimes a drain is placed in the wound after surgery to drain excess fluid.
 It'll be removed when there's decreased drainage. - You'll also possibly have TED stockings on and/or sequential compression devices (SCDs).
 These help prevent blood clots.
 It's also important to get out of bed.
 Please call for assistance. - Notify your nurse of any discomfort (rate on a scale of 0-10). - Please ask the staff any questions you may have.